kevinhennessy/Angular_Sig/Session 2/readme.md

 ];
 ```
 #### Implement the Workout Component (cont.)
-Copy the workout.component.ts file from the workout-builder/workout folder under trainer/src/components in [Checkpoint 4.5](https://github.com/chandermani/angular2byexample/tree/checkpoint4.5.Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.5.zip).(Also copy workout-builder.module.ts from the workout-builder folder.
+Copy the **workout.component.ts** file from the workout-builder/workout folder under trainer/src/components in **[Checkpoint 4.5](https://github.com/chandermani/angular2byexample/tree/checkpoint4.5.Zip)** file is **[here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.5.zip)**.
+(Also copy **workout-builder.module.ts** from the workout-builder folder.
 We’ll discuss the changes in this file a little later when we get to Angular forms.)

 Open workout.component.ts and you’ll see that we have added a constructor that injects the ActivatedRoute and the WorkoutBuilderService:
 ```javascript
     constructor(